jamesmorgan/docs/background/architecture.md

 * Closing a thread and automatically submitting the latest available mutually agreed update.
 * Withdrawing from a channel and automatically submitting the latest available mutually agreed update.
 * Handling a dispute.
-* Generating/signing/sending and validating/receiving state updates over HTTP.
+* Generating/signing/sending and validating/receiving state updates over NATS.
 The Client takes in the address of the server that is being used to pass messages in the constructor.

 Payment channel implementations need a communication layer where users can pass signed state updates to each other.
 The initial implementation of Connext does this through traditional server-client HTTPS requests.
 While this is the simplest and most effective mechanism for now, we plan to move to a synchronous message passing layer that doesn't depend on a centralized server as soon as possible.

-Further documentation on the client can be found [here](../develop/client.md).
+Further documentation on the client can be found [here](../userDocumentation/clientAPI.md).

-### Hub
+### node

-Hubs can be thought of as an automated implementation of the client.
-Hubs have the same functionality outlined above, and forward payments between clients.
+nodes can be thought of as an automated implementation of the client. nodes have the same functionality outlined above, and forward payments between clients.

 ### Contracts

 Our payment channel contracts.
 Our implementation relies on a combination of the research done by a variety of organizations, including Spankchain, Finality, Althea, Magmo and CounterFactual.
 Comprehensive documentation are fully [open source](https://github.com/ConnextProject/indra/modules/contracts) and are available [here](../develop/contracts.md).

 The contracts repository should only be used for development purposes.
-The latest stable version of the contracts which works with Hub and Client will always be kept in Indra. **Do not modify the contracts themselves before deploying - this could break the security model of the entire protocol**
+The latest stable version of the contracts which works with node and Client will always be kept in Indra. **Do not modify the contracts themselves before deploying - this could break the security model of the entire protocol**

 ### Dashboard

-This is a simple admin UI for easily analyzing recent payment and user information as a hub operator.
+This is a simple admin UI for easily analyzing recent payment and user information as a node operator.
 The dashboard server is accessible at `localhost:3000/api/dashboard` and the UI is served from `localhost:3000/dashboard/` (if running on docker).

 ### Database

 Contains all the database migration information to be used by the docker images.
-Make sure that the migrations in the database module, and in the `hub/migrations` folder are consistent if you are making changes here.
+Make sure that the migrations in the database module, and in the `node/migrations` folder are consistent if you are making changes here.

 ### Proxy